-6. The following prior Capacity Assistance Need areas were noted to have been completed by TCC15 in the Compliance Monitoring Report:
+^{6.} The following prior Capacity Assistance Need areas were noted to have been completed by TCC15 in the Compliance Monitoring Report:

-Kiribati Capacity Development Assistance and funding is being sought from SPC for 5% ROP Plan (CDP) submitted to observer TCC14 Coverage New Caledonia CDP submitted to WCPFC technical assistance in country will be for VMS TCC14 provided to New Caledonia in first quarter of 2019. assistance New Caledonia has requested to attend a FFA VMS training, this has not been arranged as of yet. training, this has not occur arranged as or yet.
+Kiribati f or 5% ROP observer Coverage Capacity Development Plan (CDP) submitted to TCC14 Assistance and funding is being sought from SPC New Caledonia for VMS assistance CDP submitted to TCC14 WCPFC technical assistance in country will be provided to New Caledonia in first quarter of 2019.
+New Caledonia has requested to attend a FFA VMS training, this has not been arranged as of yet.